Uninett/Argus-frontend/MANUAL.md

 ## Customize alarm notifications in Argus

 ## Manage your contact details in Argus
+Edit phone numbers.
+Phone numbers that are present in your settings can be used when customizing notifications.

 1. Click on _user icon_ in header
 2. Click on `Settings` in drop-down menu

     ![](../../Screenshot 2022-09-07 at 14.18.11.png)

 #### Add new phone number
 1. Type in a phone number including land code

     ![](../../Screenshot 2022-09-07 at 14.46.13.png)